YJW1999/SIMD-Accelerated-Fast-Furious-Transformation-FFT-/README.md

 Method:

-The insights involve data vectorization, data alignment, and SIMD programming.
+The insights involve multi-thread, data vectorization, data alignment, and SIMD programming.

 To Build The Executable File: